 When Harvey's flooding was at its worst, around a third of the city of Houston was underwater.
 Federal authorities rescued 10,000 people from flooded homes and highways.
 More than 100 storm victims died.

 1. Hurricane Katrina

 Hurricane Katrina is the costliest and one of the deadliest natural disasters the U.S. has ever seen.
-People in New Orleans will tell you the city is still recovering from the story that overwhelmed the city in late August 2005.
+People in New Orleans will tell you the city still hasn't completely recovered from the calamity that struck in late August 2005.